 - maps, at an appropriate scale, of the project location;

 - project components;

-- boundaries of the proposed exploration licences (1125, 1139, 1140, 1141 and 1142) with UTM coordinates:
+- boundaries and UTM coordinates of the proposed exploration licences (1144 and 1150);

 - the major existing infrastructure;

 - adjacent land and resource uses; and

 - any important environmental features.

 If the project is part of a larger sequence of projects, the proponent will outline the larger context and present the relevant references, if available.